10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 8: Getting Calls While You’re Asleep?
 There’s an App for That!

-If you want or need to continue receiving calls, but need to gain control over when they come through, then there are apps for that!
+If you want or need to continue receiving calls, but need to gain control over who is able to call you and when, then there are apps for that!
 We recently wrote a blog post titled 59 Apps For Travel Nurses and we didn’t even think to add call-manager apps to the list!
 Anyway, the most popular app for Android appears to be Mr. Number Block.

 The app allows you to block calls from individual numbers, an entire area code, or even an entire country.
 And if you have a recruiter that you currently work with who keeps calling while you’re asleep, you can even use the app to send them straight to voice mail so you’re not disturbed.